 - New BuJo Ideas

 - BuJo Layout Ideas

 - Washi Tape Collection

 - Challenges – this is one last thing I wanted to mention!
 A lot of BuJo enthusiasts love to take part in challenges – often to improve their lettering or doodling skills.
-But I’ve seen challenges for watercolours, for handwriting, with journaling prompts… I even run my own challenges!
-I guess challenges could fall under the collections bracket, but lets not confuse things! @LetteringChallengeHQ on Instagram is a great account that rounds up lots of monthly challenges so it’s easy to pick and choose.
+But I’ve seen challenges for watercolors, for handwriting, with journaling prompts… I even run my own challenges!
+I guess challenges could fall under the collections bracket, but let’s not confuse things! @LetteringChallengeHQ on Instagram is a great account that rounds up lots of monthly challenges so it’s easy to pick and choose.
 Essentially you are given a prompt daily and you then letter, doodle, or whatever it is for that challenge.
-You can share daily, or weekly, or at the end of the month – or not at all if you don’t want to!
+You can share daily, weekly, or at the end of the month – or not at all if you don’t want to!